Avatar Legends: The Fighting Game — Can It Bend the Future of Fighters?

 Combat Style & Modes

-Other features: Combo Trials, Gallery Mode, Single Player Campaign.
-These suggest the game wants to offer both competitive and casual / narrative experiences.
+More features: Combo Trials, Gallery Mode, and a single player Campaign mode.
+These imply the game seeks to balance both competitive, and casual / narrative experiences.

-Rollback netcode and cross-play are key for competitive viability — when rivals do that poorly, they suffer.
+Rollback netcode and cross-play are crucial to competitive viability — when competitors fail this hard at that, they falter.
 Here, Riot/Gameplay Group seems aware.

 Community Reactions & Early Feedback